Honestly, "Fuckers" Is Too Kind A Word For Republicans Right Now

 Advertisement

-Frankly — given many Republicans’ lockstep following of Trump’s dangerous nationalist agenda, refusal to even see vast swaths of the American electorate as people, and the fact that many of them still refuse to acknowledge that Biden won the election, or refused to acknowledge it until recently — it’s perfectly reasonable for people to disagree with the spirit of her message.
+Frankly — given many Republicans’ lockstep following of Trump’s dangerous nationalist agenda, refusal to even see vast swaths of the American electorate as people, and the fact that many of them still refuse to acknowledge that Biden won the election, or refused to acknowledge it until recently — it’s perfectly reasonable for people to disagree with the spirit of her message at this point in time.

 What’s not reasonable is tone-policing O’Malley Dillon, or asking her to apologize to anyone.
-The first woman to manage a successful Democratic presidential campaign, all while taking care of three children and learning that her father was diagnosed with cancer, she owes exactly zero people an apology, and many of her supporters rightly pointed out that if she were a man, her choice of language would likely not have been on anyone’s radar.
+The first woman to manage a successful Democratic presidential campaign, all while taking care of three children and learning that her father was diagnosed with cancer, she owes exactly zero people an apology, and many of her supporters rightly pointed out that if she were a man, her choice of language would not be on anyone’s radar.
 Those Democrats who say that her words will somehow get in the way of the “unity” and “healing” they’re after have apparently never met a Republican.
-Republicans will choose whether or not to work with Democrats at exactly the times when it is convenient for them, regardless of f-words in interviews.
+Republicans will choose whether or not to work with Democrats at exactly the times when it is convenient for them, regardless of f-bombs in interviews.
 They will continue to do what’s in their own self-interest (and also curse liberally while at it), like protect companies who put their employees at risk for COVID, campaign for Senate on keeping racist baseball team names, and stand behind Trump as he sputters out of control after Biden’s win.

-Unfortunately, many who criticized O’Malley Dillon’s words also seemed to miss the nuanced point she seemed to be making that while “unity” and “healing” are wonderful things, the reality is that some people in Congress — particularly if Mitch McConnell stays in power — are just not going to go for that.
+Unfortunately, many who criticized O’Malley Dillon’s words also missed the nuanced point she seemed to be making that while “unity” and “healing” are wonderful things, the reality is that some people in Congress — particularly if Mitch McConnell stays in power — are just not going to go for that.
 Unity and healing might involve playing some hardball.
 So, hearing O’Malley Dillon refuse to pretend that all Republicans are worthy of respect after what they’ve put us through feels liberating.
 Her point, whether you agree or not, seems to be that you don’t have to respect or like your colleagues to negotiate for things that American people need — and that point is not made often enough.
 The fact that she called them fuckers?
 She might have been a tad too kind.

 As someone who talks like a truck driver, I think swearing-- while not ideal--is about 1,000 notches below undermining democracy, embracing white supremacists, and withholding COVID relief.
 I am team @jomalleydillon 100%.
 She is on the side of angels and gets sh*t done.— ilyseh (@ilyseh) December 16, 2020